-Authentication Type?
-(In this field type PASSKEY which indicates that the user must have the ASG Key to produce the unique response number during login.

-If you type PASSWORD (rather than PASSKEY) in the Authentication Type: field, the system will use regular Intuity AUDIX password protection.

-- System Generated Secret?
-(Set this field to Y for Yes or N for No. Y indicates that you want the system to create the secret key for this Login ID.
-N indicates you will provide the secret key number in the Secret Key: field.) - If you typed N in the System Generated Secret? field, complete the Secret Key: field.
-(A Secret Key is a 20-digit string using only the digits 0 through 7 in any order) - 4.
+BCS Products Security Handbook Addendum 585-025-600ADD lssue 1 May 1999 1 Securing Remote Lucent Technologies Systems Securing INTUITY AUDIX Ports (Release 5.0 and Later) with ASG 1-11 Authentication Type?
+(In this field type PASSKEY which indicates that the user muthe ASG Key to produce the unique response number durin NOTE: If you type PASSWORD (rather than PASSKEY) in the Authentication Type: field, the system will use response to the type response to the ıst have ıg login. egular Intuity AUDIX password protection.
+System Generated Secret?
+(Set this field to Y for Yes or N for No. Y indicates that you w system to create the secret key for this Login ID.
+N indicates will provide the secret key number in the Secret Key: field vant the s you ld.)
+If you typed N in the System Generated Secret? field, complesservet Key: field.
+(A Secret Key is a 20-digit string using only the digits 0 through 7 i order) ete the 4.
 Press F2 (Create) to save the information.

-The system displays a confirmation message and provides the encryption key number that must match the ASG Key when a user attempts to log in.
-The encryption key number must be entered into the ASG Key as Key1 or Key2.

-5. Press ENTER, then press F6 (Cancel) twice to return to the Lucent INTUITY Main Menu.

-Blocking or Reinstating Access Privileges for an ASG Login

-If a user will not need access to the system for a long period of time, you can block the ASG Login ID's access temporarily.
-Perform the following tasks to block or reinstate access for an ASG Login.

-1. At the Lucent INTUITY Main Menu, select ASG Security Administration and then select ASG Security Login Administration.
+The system displays a confirmation message and provides the end key number that must match the ASG Key when a user attempts to The encryption key number must be entered into the ASG Key as I Key2. ryption b log in.
+Key1 or 5.
+Press ENTER , then press F6 (Cancel) twice to return to the Lucent INTUITY Main Menu.
+Blocking or Reinstating Access Privileges for an ASG Login If a user will not need access to the system for a long period of time, you block the ASG Login ID's access temporarily.
+Perform the following tasks t or reinstate access for an ASG Login. can to block At the Lucent INTUITY Main Menu, select ASG Security Administration and then select ASG Security Login Administration.
+The system displays the ASG Security Login Administration Windo W. 2.
+Type the user's login ID in the Login ID: field.

-- 2. Type the user's login ID in the Login ID: field. - 3.
-Set the Access Via ASG Blocked? field to Y if you want to revoke the user's access to the system OR set this field to N in the Access Via ASG Blocked? field if you want to reinstate the user's access to the system. - 4.
+- 3. Set the Access Via ASG Blocked? field to Y if you want to revoke the user's access to the system OR set this field to N in the Access Via ASG Blocked? field if you want to reinstate the user's access to the system. - 4.
 Press F3 (Change) to save the changes.